jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 ctx = CuContext(dev)
 ```

 The script starts as usual by loading some Julia packages.
-Then there are two lines we haven't seen before calling ```CuDevice``` and ```CuContext```.
-These two lines essentially work together to create a context on the GPU.
-A GPU context can be thought of as analogous to a CPU process, so by running these two lines we are creating an address space and allocated resources on the GPU where our kernel can run and we can copy data.
+Then there are two lines we have not seen before calling ```CuDevice``` and ```CuContext```.
+These two lines essentially work together to create a __context__ on the GPU.
+A GPU context can be thought of as analogous to a CPU process, so by running these two lines we are creating an address space and allocated resources on the GPU where our kernel can run and where we can copy data.
 Once we have finished working on the GPU, we will need to ```destroy``` our context so the system can clean up the resources allocated there.
 Both creating the context and destroying it are taken care of behind the scenes by CUDAnative, which is why we have been able to ignore these functions until now.

 The lines of code that follow context creation will either delight or alarm you, depending on your relationship with C: